 Consciousness

 How does brain activity produce subjective awareness?
 Where do thoughts come from?
-Is consciousness a process of emergence, a combination of things that produces that none of the individual component possesses?
+Is consciousness a process of emergence, a combination of things that produces characteristics that none of the individual component possesses?
 Is it a mere epiphenomenal sideshow from our biology?
 Psychedelic and other mindapps certainly don’t answer this puzzling complex, but they may provide clues.
-A rule in science is that a broad sample the relevant information is more valid than a narrow sample.
+A rule in science is that a broad sample that provides the relevant information is more valid than a narrow sample.
 Mindapps broaden the sample.
 They provide experimental techniques in which they are inputs and forms of consciousness are the outputs.
-Even the I of subjective awareness can become an experimental variable, notably in transpersonal states (Fadiman this book Friedman & Hartelius 2013).
+Even the I of subjective awareness can become an experimental variable, notably in transpersonal states (Fadiman, Chapter 12 this book; Friedman & Hartelius, 2013).
 By producing additional varieties of consciousnesswhatever it isunder known, experimentally controlled conditions, mindapps can provide additional samples of consciousness.

 Consilience and Mind Design

-These are covered in hapter “Mindapps and the Neurosingularity Project” In brief, the human mind is not something to be just described and mapped; it is something to be built.
+These topics are covered in Chapter 14 (“Mindapps and the Neurosingularity Project.”)
+In brief, the human mind is not something to be just described and mapped; it is something to be built.
 It isn’t a given; every new mindapp extends it.
 From a multistate perspective, the mind is an endless construction project.

 At the very least, when we experience different mindapps, psychedelic and nonpsychedelic, they help us realize that our default, home, mindbody state is a product of its apps too, and its resident theories, ideas, and observations are expressions of that mindapp.
 Gaining perspective on oneself, one’s mind, and one’s worldview is a rich gift.
 A wise psychedelic policy will encourage it.